RoanBrand/SerialToTCPBridgeProtocol/README.md

 #### Details
 - The Go service opens a real TCP connection to a set destination on behalf of the serial client.
-- The protocol adds error checking (CRC32) and simple retry capability.
+- The protocol provides the app an in order, duplicates free and error checked byte stream by adding a CRC32 and simple retry mechanism.
 See [this](https://en.wikibooks.org/wiki/Serial_Programming/Error_Correction_Methods) for background.
 - The service forwards traffic bi-directionally, as long as tcp connection is open and serial line is good.

 #### Future plans